mathanraj0601/JsonSchemaSourceGeneratorTask/Learning.md

 ## Attributes

-- It Helps to query type based on attributes
+- Attributes assist in querying types based on their attributes.

 - Attribute helps us to provide metadata to types, classes, methods, etc.,